Varnish in Drupal¶

 Cron processor which means that the varnish cache is only purged during a Cron run.
-This can lead into old data begin cached by Varnish, as probably your cron is not configured to run every minute or so, result are confused editors and clients.
+This can lead into old data begin cached by Varnish, as your cron is probably not configured to run every minute or so, and can result in onfused editors and clients.

 Purge Late runtime processor, which processes the queue at the end of each Drupal request.
-This has the advantage that if a Cache-Tag is added to the purge queue (like because an editor edited a Drupal Node) the Cache-Tags for this Node is directly purged.
+This has the advantage that if a Cache-Tag is added to the purge queue (because an editor edited a Drupal node, for example) the Cache-Tags for this node are directly purged.
 Together with the

 Full support for Varnish Ban Lurker¶